Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 You can add extra functionality to WooCommerce and Shopify, or configure both solutions to work with other software.
 This is done by installing a ‘plugin’ in the case of WooCommerce or an ‘app’ in the case of Shopify.

-Of course, not all of these plugins relate to WooCommerce (or indeed ecommerce in general), and when I searched for WooCommerce specific plugins in the WordPress dashboard, around 1,000 results were returned.
-Still a decent number of course!
+Of course, not all of these plugins relate to WooCommerce — or indeed ecommerce in general.
+But when I searched for WooCommerce specific plugins in the WordPress dashboard, a sizeable number of results were returned: 10,000, in fact.

-(By comparison to similar hosted solutions like BigCommerce and Squarespace, the number of apps available is very large indeed).
+(By comparison to similar hosted solutions like BigCommerce and Squarespace, the number of apps available for Shopify is very large indeed).

 All in all, you’re spoilt for choice when it comes to add-ons with either WooCommerce or Shopify.
 However, you will need to be prepared to pay for a lot of them.